A great way to get outside, stay active and help others is to volunteer for outdoor non-profits, government organizations and ministries.

 4. A chance to learn new skills

-Almost none of the young folks we bring on our wood cutting weekends for the first time have split wood with an ax before.
+Almost none of the first-time participants we bring on our Woodcutting Weekends have split wood with an ax before.
 And they all love it!
+Especially the guys, but many of the girls too.

-It’s so empowering for them to realize what they can do.
-Most of them ask to come back to do it again.
+It’s so empowering for them to realize what they can do physically.
+Most of them ask to come back to do it again and again.

 5. Gets everyone away from media